ck4adventure/recipe_app_nextjs/design/feature_chefs.md

-# Bakery Manager for Labeling
+# Chefs App for Labeling
 Goal is to have Products, Recipes, and Ingrs.
 Product Labels can be created by looking up first a products recipes, then aggregating all the ingrs of each recipe, incl set of allergens

 ## Upcoming